-In the same Policy, the CRTC eliminated immediately the genre exclusivity policy and related protections for all English- and French-language discretionary services including Canadian video on demand services.
-As an exception to the general rule of elimination of genre protections, the CRTC will retain the conditions of license relating to nature of service for those services that benefit from a mandatory distribution, for national news services and for sports services.
+In Broadcasting Regulatory Policy CRTC 2015-86 issued on March 12, 2015, the CRTC eliminated immediately the genre exclusivity policy and related protections for all English- and French-language discretionary services including Canadian video on demand services.
+As an exception to the general rule of elimination of genre protections, the CRTC has retained the conditions of license relating to the nature of service for those services that benefit from a mandatory distribution, for national news services and for sports services.